lemon123456/sjyuan-cc.github.io/english/51talk-grammar.md

 28. I have dreamed of a house, not very big.(❌)
 I have dreamt of a house which is not very big.(✅)

+29. I have an interesting news to share you.(❌)
+I have an interesting news to share with you.(✅)

+30. Everyone can check out it.(❌)
+Everyone can check it out.(✅)

+31. The signal will be broken.(❌)
+The signal won't be stable.(✅)

+32. I use the elevator.(❌)
+I will be using the elevator.(✅)

 ---